-Although Kinney wrote the novel with a mind to movie-levels of character weakness/desire/opponents and so on, the screenwriters seem to have changed a few things.
+Although Kinney wrote the novel with a mind to movie-levels of character shortcoming/desire/opponents and so on, the screenwriters seem to have changed a few things.
 (Bear in mind I’m not putting myself through actually watching it):

 - In the book it is the mother who has the desire.
 Greg passively goes along with his mother’s plans, garnered from a cutesily named ‘Family Frolic’ magazine.
 In the film, however, the family has the more specific goal of attending Meemaw’s 90th birthday party, and Greg has his own concrete goal — to derail the route, ending up at a gaming convention.

 - The birthday party is assumed to be a sombre gathering, due to the birthday person being female and also extremely old.
 When the boat flies into the swimming pool we are to derive carnivalesque enjoyment from seeing a staid event livened.

 - In a movie length feature there needs to be more happening.
 In the book ‘everything that can go wrong has gone wrong’ but in the film there is even more drama e.g. Dad gets the van stuck in mud and ends up spattering everyone trying to push the vehicle out.

 Within this overall structure of a comic journey, Jeff Kinney’s books function more like comic books.
 The Long Haul can also be regarded as a series of vignettes, each following its own complete story structure, linked together by the overarching comic journey of the road trip.
 If you read with that in mind, you’ll find every single one of the ‘skits’ follows 7 part structure beautifully.
 I’ll take just one to illustrate.
 This is the skit starting on page 68, where the family have stopped at a motel.
 Greg is trying in vain to get to sleep.